zalando/zally/README.md

 [Zalando's RESTful Guidelines](http://zalando.github.io/restful-api-guidelines/),
 but anyone can use it **out-of-the-box**.

-Zally have a easy-to-use [CLI](cli/README.md) which uses the server in the background so that you can check your API *on the spot*.
+Zally has an easy-to-use [CLI](cli/README.md) which uses the server in the background so that you can check your API *on the spot*.
 It also features an intuitive [Web UI](web-ui/README.md) that shows implemented rules and lints external files and (with its online editor) API definitions.